chef-boneyard/knife-acl/README.md

 `knife actor map`.
 The user's USAG will be removed from the subgroups of GROUP if ACTOR is a user.

+## knife acl show OBJECT

+Shows the ACL of the given OBJECT.

+`OBJECT` should be in the form of `OBJECT_TYPE[OBJECT_NAME]`.
+Valid `OBJECT_TYPE`'s are

+- clients
+- groups
+- containers
+- data
+- nodes
+- roles
+- cookbooks
+- environments

+## knife acl add OBJECT PERM [group|client] NAME

+Add the group or client with NAME to the PERM access control entry of OBJECT.
+OBJECT should have the form specified in the `knife acl show` documentation above.

+## knife acl remove OBJECT PERM [group|client] NAME

+Remove group or client with NAME to the PERM access control entry of OBJECT.
+OBJECT should have the form specified in the `knife acl show` documentation above.

 ## TODO

 - Feature: create/delete groups